joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 #### Options

+> Added in v1.3.0

-A new API `options` that purpose is exactly the same as the `extensions` added in v1.3.0.
+A new API `options` that purpose is exactly the same as the `extensions`.
 It's just that they're in different places:

 ```tsx
 import React, { useState } from 'react';